-When discovery is complete, a party files a Note of Issue and Certificate of Readiness, certifying that the case is fully prepared and ready to go onto the court's trial calendar.
-A trial is ready to be set.
+When discovery is complete, a party files a Note of Issue and Certificate of

+Readiness, certifying that the case is fully prepared and ready to go onto the court's trial calendar.
+A trial is then ready to be set.
+After a Note of Issue has been filed, the lawyers lose the power to conduct further discovery unless the Court grants them "leave" to do so.

 At trial, the lawyers may make opening statements laying out the case they intend to present.
-When both lawyers (or all three, if the court has appointed an attorney for the children) have done so (or waived their rights to do so), the plaintiff goes first, calling its first witness.
-Plaintiff's lawyer asks the witness questions (any questioning of a "friendly" witness is called direct examination; questioning of an adverse witness is called "cross-examination"), until the plaintiff's lawyer has elicited all of the information from the witness that the plaintiff wants, and has introduced all of the exhibits that this witness can authenticate.
-The defendant's lawyer then has an opportunity to crossexamine the witness on any matters the witness has testified to.
+When both lawyers (or all three, if the court has appointed an attorney for the children) have done so (or waived their rights to do so), the plaintiff, going first, calls its first witness.
+Plaintiff's lawyer asks the witness questions (any questioning of a "friendly" witness is called direct examination; questioning of an adverse witness is called "cross-examination"), until the plaintiff's lawyer has elicited all of the information from the witness that the plaintiff wants, and has introduced all of the exhibits that this witness can authenticate and establish a foundation for.
+The defendant's lawyer then has an opportunity to cross-examine the witness on any matters the witness has testified to.
 When the defendant's lawyer is done, the plaintiff's lawyer can rehabilitate the witness through "redirect examination," the defendant's lawyer then gets to "re-cross," the plaintiff's lawyer gets to re-re-direct, and so on, until either the lawyers say they are done or the judge cuts off the examination as being unproductive.

-When the first witness is done, the plaintiff calls the plaintiff's second witness and the process is repeated with the second witness.
-Then the third, and so on, until the plaintiff has called all of its witnesses establishing all of the elements of the claims and defenses it intends to make.
+When the first witness is done, the plaintiff then calls the plaintiff's second witness and the same process is repeated with the second witness.
+Then the third, and so on, until the plaintiff has called all of its witnesses.
 The plaintiff then "rests" and the action shifts to the defendant.
 The defendant then calls defendant's first witness, utilizes direct examination to elicit favorable testimony, and the plaintiff cross-examines.
-The process used for plaintiff's witnesses are reversed for the defendant's witnesses and repeated again until the defendant has established all of its claims and defenses.
+The process used for plaintiff's witnesses are reversed for the defendant's witnesses and repeated again and again, until the defendant has established all of its claims and defenses.
 When the defendant has completed doing so, the defendant rests.
 The plaintiff is then given an opportunity to call "rebuttal" witnesses, and then the defendant, until they are all done or the court is satisfied that each has had a full and fair opportunity to present their cases.

-When it is all presented, the lawyers may be given an opportunity to make closing arguments either in person or, more likely in divorce cases, by paper.
+When it is all presented, the lawyers may be given an opportunity to make closing arguments either in person or, more likely in divorce cases here in New York City, by post-trail memoranda.
 The court accepts them all and, ultimately issues a decision.
 The lawyers then prepare a judgment in accordance with the judge's decision and the judge signs it.
 Assuming the divorce is granted, the parties are then divorced.

 Obviously, this is a general overview with overarching descriptions.
-There are tomes justifiably written on each minute aspect of each of the elements listed above and we happily share those, and the tactical and strategic implications of the procedural and substantive machinations with our clients.
+There are tomes justifiably written on each minute aspect of each of the elements listed above and we happily share those, and the tactical and strategic implications of the procedural and substantive machinations with our clients so that they are well-positioned and knowledgeable about what is going on and what to expect in the courtroom.